The Latest News in Overlay Attacks

 First, we have active protection against overlays, customised to every major version of Android.
 If it is not possible to detect an active app trying to draw on top of the app, we still have a couple of ways to detect any tampering:

 - User interfaces are built from just-in-time received unique code blocks, which limits the time malware has to modify the application.

 - All user interfaces shown to the user is watermarked.
 A screenshot is taken, and this watermark is then checked on the server-side.

-With root access it is very hard to protect against overlays – in the worst case scenario the malware might draw directly on the framebuffer, without going through normal OS mechanisms.
-There is no known malware which uses mechanisms like this today, but the PSMP solution is designed to be as future-proof as possible.
+With root access it is very hard to protect against overlays – in the worst-case scenario, the malware might draw directly on the frame-buffer, without going through normal OS mechanisms.
+There is no known malware that uses mechanisms like this today, but the PSMP solution is designed to be as future-proof as possible.